 A prolific author of a more than a dozen comprehensive (and comprehensible!) guides on various risk management topics, Melanie has delivered countless workshops, seminars, and keynote presentations for organizations simply unwilling to leave success to chance.
 Melanie earned a Bachelor of Arts Degree in Urban Affairs from American University (Washington, DC) and a Juris Doctor from George Mason University (Arlington, VA).
 She is a member of the District of Columbia Bar Association.

-In August 2017, Melanie was named to The NonProfit Times Power & Influence Top 50, where she is described as “One of the most prolific writers and lecturers on the topic of nonprofit risk…[and] the architect of the risk plans of some of the nation’s largest nonprofits.”
-The 2017 list honored leaders who have “distinguished themselves at initiators of concepts that will have legs and are already have impact.”
-This is Melanie’s ninth appearance on the list: she was first recognized in 2007, and then again in 2008 and 2011-2016.
+In August 2018, Melanie was named to The NonProfit Times Power & Influence Top 50, whose editor has described her as “One of the most prolific writers and lecturers on the topic of nonprofit risk…[and] the architect of the risk plans of some of the nation’s largest nonprofits.”
+The 2018 list honored leaders “for innovation, influence on the broader sector, and for developing organizational models that can be replicated.”
+This is Melanie’s 10th appearance on the list: she was first recognized in 2007, and then again in 2008 and 2011-2017.

 In addition to her professional career, Melanie is an active volunteer in both professional organizations and community-serving nonprofits.
 She currently serves on the boards of three national organizations: the American Foundation for the Blind, the National Human Services Assembly, and Camp Fire.
 Melanie is the former chair of the Legal Section Council of ASAE/The Center for Association Leadership, and during 2010-2013 she served on the Not-for-Profit Advisory Committee (NAC) of the Financial Accounting Standards Board.